-Guide: Outline the key tasks, activities, timeframes, and responsibilities involved in executing the project.
+Guide: Outline the key tasks, activities, timeframes and responsibilities involved in executing the project.
 Clearly list out the major components and interventions.
 Identify owners and provide start and end dates at the appropriate level of granularity to capture all milestone moments.
-Ensure the level of effort across resources aligns with the activity's duration.
-Justify if specific elements require elongated timelines.
+Ensure the level of effort across resources aligns to the activities duration.
+Provide justification if specific elements require elongated timelines.
 Ensure dependencies and sequences are logical.
 If external partners are involved, indicate the scope and timing of their contribution.